 Medicaid Information Line

 Here is how you can view or search the Formulary:

-To view or print a PDF of the Formulary, click here.
+Click here to view or print a PDF of our Comprehensive Formulary.

 Brand Name vs. Generic Drugs